tarunc/gulp-jsbeautifier/README.md

 If mode is "VERIFY_ONLY", then task will fail if at least one file can be beautified.
 This is useful for pre-commit check.
 If a filename is specified, options and globals defined therein will be used.
 The `jsbeautifyrc` file must be valid JSON and looks like the one supported by js-beautify itself.

+#### options.logSuccess (optional)
+Type: `Boolean`
+Default value: `true`

+Configures whether to log on success or not.
+When this is set to `true`, this will print `Beautifying filename.js` for each file.
+When set to false, it will not print this when it is successful in beautiying the file.
+This is helpful for debugging purposes.
+If you are having difficulties, try setting this to `true`.

 #### options.config (optional)
 Type: `String`
 Default value: `null`